Physical Address

 Blown fuses can cause specific electrical components in your car to stop working.
 Consult your car’s manual to locate the fuse box and identify the blown fuse.
 Using a fuse puller or a pair of pliers, remove the blown fuse and replace it with a new one of the same amperage rating.
 This should restore electrical power to the affected component.

-Repair or Replace the Ignition Switch
+Repair Or Replace The Ignition Switch

 If your car is completely devoid of electrical power, a faulty ignition switch may be the culprit.
 To diagnose this issue, check if the dashboard lights or other electrical components are functioning when the key is in the “On” position.
 If they are not, consider repairing or replacing the ignition switch to restore electrical power.